Community, Migrant, Homeless, & Public Housing Health Centers

 Kaiser Family Foundation, Kaiser Commission on Medicaid and the Uninsured

-Resources that examine the role of community health centers (CHCs) as a key components of the US health care system
+Resources that examine the role of community health centers (CHCs) as a key component of the US health care system

 CHC Fact Sheet